-- 2. Side Street Yards.
+- (1) For solid fence over three (3) feet in height there shall be a preponderance of solid fencing over three feet in the neighborhood and/or the fence is located along an arterial or thoroughfare. - (2) For fences constructed of chain link or similar woven wire material or semi-open fencing exceeding four (4) feet in height there shall be a preponderance of chain link or similar woven wire material or semi-open fencing over four feet in the neighborhood and/or the fence in located along an arterial or thoroughfare. - b.
+The fence height provisions of 5.2.5.B.1.a.(i)-(v) shall apply in the required front yard setback areas. - c.
+For lots on a curved street or curved portion of a cul-de-sac, refer to Section 5.2.1.A.2. to determine front yard setback areas for fences.
+Existing primary dwelling setbacks do not override the setback requirements for fences established in this Section. - d.
+For lots without public street frontage, front yard setback areas, where fence height restrictions apply, shall be determined pursuant to Figure 5-10. - 2.
+Front Yards in AG and AR Zones.
+The maximum height is seven (7) feet for open or solid fencing. - 3.
+Side Street Yards.
 Fences shall not exceed seven (7) feet in height.
 Retaining wall and fence combinations that exceed seven (7) feet in height may be permitted with the issuance of a Minor Use Permit.
-Fence height for fences within five (5) feet of a public right-of-way or right-of-way with PUPF shall be measured from the grade of the right-of-way or right-of-way with PUPF., and from its highest elevation on either side thereafter.
-Beyond five (5) feet, fence height shall be measured from highest elevation of the ground on either side of the fence. - 3.
-Interior Yards.
-Fences shall not exceed seven (7) feet, unless otherwise noted in Section 5.4.5.B., and may be located on a retaining wall not to exceed four (4) feet in height.
-Fence height for interior property lines shall be measured from the highest elevation at the interior property line or at the finished grade of the rear or side yard setback, whichever is higher. - 4.
+Fence height for fences within five (5) feet of a public right-of-way or right-of-way with PUPF shall be measured from the grade of the right-of-way or right-of-way with PUPF.
+Beyond five (5) feet, fence height shall be measured from highest elevation of the ground on either side of the fence. - 4.
+Interior Yards in All Zones.
+Fences shall not exceed seven (7) feet, unless otherwise noted in Section 5.2.5.B.6., and may be located on a retaining wall not to exceed four (4) feet in height.
+Fence height for interior property lines shall be measured from the highest elevation at the interior property line or at the finished grade of the rear or side yard setback, whichever is higher. - 5.
 Corner Lot Exceptions to yard locations.
 Regardless of which street frontage of the lot determines where the front lot line is, as defined in Chapter 7, Section 3, for purposes of measuring fence height, the frontage with the primary entrance to the main dwelling shall be considered the front yard and the other frontage(s) shall be considered the side street yard(s).
 In the case of a corner lot with a duplex, or two or more dwellings, where primary entrances face both frontages, both frontages shall be considered the front yard.
-Where a home demonstrates multiple established primary entrances on both frontages, both frontages shall be considered the front yard.
+Where a home demonstrates multiple established primary entrances on both frontages, both frontages shall be considered the front yard. - 6.
+Fences over seven (7) feet in height are permitted when setback three (3) feet from an interior property line after first securing an approved building permit.
+Fences over seven (7) feet in height may be permitted on interior property lines with a Special Development Permit by the Zoning Administrator.
+Fence height may be modified by a condition of approval where the Zoning Administrator finds that due to site features different screening requirements are necessary.